Circadian rhythm: Effect of drugs

 Studies conducted on both animals and humans show major bidirectional relationships between the circadian system and abusive drugs.
 It is indicated that these abusive drugs affect the central circadian pacemaker.
 Individuals with substance use disorder display disrupted rhythms.
 These disrupted rhythms can increase the risk for substance abuse and relapse.
 It is possible that genetic and/or environmental disturbances to the normal sleep and wake cycle can increase the susceptibility to addiction.

 It is difficult to determine if a disturbance in the circadian rhythm is at fault for an increase in prevalence for substance abuse—or if other environmental factors such as stress are to blame.

 Changes to the circadian rhythm and sleep occur once an individual begins abusing drugs and alcohol.
-Once an individual chooses to stop using drugs and alcohol, the circadian rhythm continues to be disrupted.
+Once an individual stops using drugs and alcohol, the circadian rhythm continues to be disrupted.

+Alcohol consumption disrupts circadian rhythms, with acute intake causing dose-dependent alterations in melatonin and cortisol levels, as well as core body temperature, which normalize the following morning, while chronic alcohol use leads to more severe and persistent disruptions that are associated with alcohol use disorders (AUD) and withdrawal symptoms.

 The stabilization of sleep and the circadian rhythm might possibly help to reduce the vulnerability to addiction and reduce the chances of relapse.

 Circadian rhythms and clock genes expressed in brain regions outside the suprachiasmatic nucleus may significantly influence the effects produced by drugs such as cocaine.
 Moreover, genetic manipulations of clock genes profoundly affect cocaine's actions.

-Consequences of Disruption to Circadian Rhythms
+Consequences of disruption to circadian rhythms

 Disruption

 Disruption to rhythms usually has a negative effect.
 Many travelers have experienced the condition known as jet lag, with its associated symptoms of fatigue, disorientation and insomnia.

-A number of other disorders, such as bipolar disorder and some sleep disorders such as delayed sleep phase disorder (DSPD), are associated with irregular or pathological functioning of circadian rhythms.
+A number of other disorders, such as bipolar disorder, depression, and some sleep disorders such as delayed sleep phase disorder (DSPD), are associated with irregular or pathological functioning of circadian rhythms.

 Disruption to rhythms in the longer term is believed to have significant adverse health consequences for peripheral organs outside the brain, in particular in the development or exacerbation of cardiovascular disease.

 Studies have shown that maintaining normal sleep and circadian rhythms is important for many aspects of brain and health.
 A number of studies have also indicated that a power-nap, a short period of sleep during the day, can reduce stress and may improve productivity without any measurable effect on normal circadian rhythms.
 Circadian rhythms also play a part in the reticular activating system, which is crucial for maintaining a state of consciousness.
 A reversal in the sleep–wake cycle may be a sign or complication of uremia, azotemia or acute kidney injury.
 Studies have also helped elucidate how light has a direct effect on human health through its influence on the circadian biology.